gerreth/udacity-flight-surety/Readme.md

 **Registering a new airline**: The first 4 airlines can register a new airline right away.
 If this threshold is reached, a multiparty consensus scheme is applied, which needs the majority of the registered (and funded) airlines to agree on the new airline.

-**Registering a flight**: To register a flight, simply provide the timestamp (any number will work so far) and a flight name: Rember/copy this to act as passenger on the flight.
+**Registering a flight**: To register a flight, simply provide the timestamp (any number will work so far) and a flight name.
+Remember/copy this to act as passenger on the flight.
 One could show a list of registered flights later on by keeping track of these in the smart contract, **though, do not misuse the blockchain as a general purpose database!**

 ### Passenger